suhanimht/FreightFox-Shipment_analysis/BUSINESS_ANSWERS.md

 **Why it matters:** Both new findings are exactly the kind of issue that produces a confidently wrong answer if missed: without the South check, South would have looked like a strong region; without the CARR_07 check, the freight-cost/distance relationship would have looked weak and unusable.

+**Philosophy throughout:** preserve original records, never impute or delete business events, flag uncertainty instead, and only exclude records from the specific analyses where they would produce invalid metrics.
+This is why the raw dataset (5,000 shipments) is still used for volume/pricing questions, while the smaller `analysis_ready` subset (3,444) is used only for SLA/delay questions.

 **Next steps:** Escalate the South data gap to whoever owns the regional tracking/TMS integration - this is an operational fix, not an analytics one; escalate CARR_07's billing pattern to finance/procurement for invoice verification before the next payment cycle.

 # Q5 - If you could track exactly one metric weekly to catch delivery problems early, what would it be?